Edinburgh had several workhouses (or poorhouses, as they were more usually known in Scotland).

 The poorhouse governor had his own house at the west of the site.

-Craiglockhart was run by the City of Edinburgh Parochial Board until 1894 when responsibility passed to the Edinburgh Parish Council who also took over the St Cuthbert's Combination whose poorhouse then became known as Craigleith.
+Craiglockhart was run by the City of Edinburgh Parochial Board until 1895 when responsibility passed to the Edinburgh Parish Council, which also took over the St Cuthbert's Combination an its poorhouse at Craigleith.
 Initially, it was intended that Craigleith would be used for the aged and infirm, the sick, and generally for the more respectable class of indoor poor, while Craiglockhart would be used for the less aged and for "test" cases (i.e. those whose eligibility for poor relief was under question).
 However, this division was not rigorously applied and cases were allocated to a particular establishment by the application clerk.

 Test work for male inmates at Craiglockhart and Craigleith included stone-breaking, floor-scrubbing, and the splitting, bundling, and delivery of firewood around the city's streets.
 Tradesmen such as painters, joiners, shoemakers, bakers, etc. could also be given work relating to their occupation.
 For female inmates, test work included laundry work, scrubbing, and sewing.
 The inmates at Craigleith generally worked for 7¼ hours a day, while those at Craiglockhart worked for 7¾ hours.